About

 Overview

-We conduct scientific studies on public opinion and behavior; inform the decision-making of governments, media, companies, and advocates; educate the public about climate change; and help build public and political will for climate action.
+We conduct scientific studies on public opinion and behavior; inform the decision-making of governments, media, companies, and NGOs; and educate the public about climate change.

 Global warming is one of the greatest threats – and opportunities – of the 21st century.
-Our fate will be determined by the choices of 8 billion people and counting.
-We are social scientists studying the causes and consequences of public opinion and behavior.
-We help governments, media, companies, and advocates communicate more effectively.
-And we publish an online climate news service and daily national radio program, Yale Climate Connections.
+Our collective fate will be determined by the choices of 8 billion people and counting.
+We are scientists studying the causes and consequences of public opinion and behavior.
+We help governments, media, companies, and civil society communicate more effectively.
+And we publish an online climate news service and daily national radio program, Climate Connections.

 The Yale Program is directed by Dr. Anthony Leiserowitz.
 For more information about the YPCCC team, please see People & Partners.
 The Program is part of the Yale School of the Environment at Yale University, in New Haven, Connecticut.